 existing global variables with the same name.

-statement can be generated
+The JavaScript with statement can be generated

-using WITH
+using WITH.

 Beware that lexical scoping rules in JavaScript differ from Lisp, and may even be implemented incorrectly in certain browser JavaScript implementations.
 This applies particularly to lexical closures.